NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 * deactivate users
 * reactivate users

-On the Manage users home page, you can view invited, active and deactivated users separately by switching between 3 tabs.
+On the Manage users home page, you can see invited, active and deactivated users.

 Invited means users who have been added to RAVS but have not yet logged in.
 Deactivated means users who have either not logged in to RAVS for 90 days, or have been deactivated by a lead administrator.

-If you do not have any invited or deactivated users, you will just see active users.

 ## Adding new users